 and knew these were silver dapples; they tried to register the first mare, Foxton Felicia, as such but at the time, AMHA

-said no. In February of 2006, the AMHA Board voted to approve new color choices for our registration applications,
+had no option for silver on the registration application.
+In February of 2006, the AMHA Board voted to approve new color choices for our registration applications,

 one of which is silver dapple.